MechanicalRabbit/DataKnots.jl/doc/src/start.md

     run(ChicagoData, It.employee)
     #-> ERROR: cannot find employee ⋮

-In this case, `employee` tuples can be accessed by navigating though `department` tuples.
+Instead, the `employee` tuples can be accessed by navigating though `department` tuples.

     run(ChicagoData, It.department.employee)